 What we don’t: Not as beginner-friendly as the brands above.

 Based in Austria and owned by the Tecnica group, Blizzard is a clear leader in the all-mountain market and a strong presence in the touring world too.
-Their collection features a host of our favorite one-quiver designs, including the Rustler, Bonafide, and Brahma.
+Their collection features a host of our favorite quiver-killer designs, including the Rustler, Bonafide, and Brahma.
 The latter two are especially popular among hard chargers, with sturdy builds that include two sheets of metal in the construction.
-And as we mentioned, Blizzard also offers competitive backcountry options, including the incredibly well-rounded Zero G line (the Zero G 105 is our favorite overall touring ski this year for its impressive capabilities on both the uphill and downhill).
+And as we mentioned, Blizzard also offers competitive backcountry options, including the well-rounded Zero G line.
+The Zero G 105 is our favorite overall touring ski this year for its impressive capabilities on both the uphill and downhill.

-What truly sets Blizzard apart from the competition, however, is their lineup of women’s-specific designs.
-The Black Pearl collection, in particular, is a real standout in the market.
-These skis range from 82 to 97 millimeters in width, which is a nice spread for everything from East Coast hardpack to West Coast powder.
-We also love the Sheeva 10—the women’s counterpart to the Rustler 10—which is a great all-rounder with excellent carving abilities and soft-snow versatility (for more, see our in-depth Sheeva 10 review here).
-On the Tecnica side, you get popular boots like the Mach1 and Cochise, which are thoughtfully designed and allow for extensive fit customization.
+What sets Blizzard apart, however, is their lineup of women’s-specific designs.
+Led by Leslie Baker-Brown––the first woman to truly break into the hard goods side of the ski industry after a successful career as a professional ski racer––Blizzard-Tecnica has been putting women's-specific designs at the forefront instead of treating them as an afterthought.
+The Black Pearl collection, in particular, is a real standout.
+That ski line ranges from 82 to 97 millimeters in width, which is a nice spread for everything from East Coast hardpack to West Coast powder.
+We also love the Sheeva 10—the women’s counterpart to the Rustler 10—which is a great all-rounder with excellent carving abilities and soft-snow versatility (for more, see our in-depth Sheeva 10 review).
 Overall, there are fewer beginner-friendly options here, but for advancing intermediates to expert riders, Blizzard is one to have on your radar.

 Völkl